icon5585/launchcode-livecode/README.md

 # launchcode-livecode
-Launch code Unit 2 (Java) Live Code Lectures
+Launch code Unit 2 (Java/C#) Live Code Lectures

-This is a github project to store the live coding lectures for unit 2 (Java) of launch code
+This is a github project to store the live coding lectures for unit 2 (Java/C#) of launch code